spacecowboy/AndroidTutorialContentProvider/readme.md

 then it wants to save it regardless if it is already present in the database or not.

-The methods are *synchronized* because we are doing to use loaders to load the data, which run on separate background threads.
+The methods are *synchronized* because we are going to use loaders to load the data, which run on separate background threads.
 So we want to make sure that only one thread is reading/writing at any given time.